 While scientists can’t accurately determine whether this atrophy, or shrinkage, was due entirely to alcohol or just loss of cells with aging, something is interesting to note.
 Within weeks of not drinking, this atrophy showed significant improvements.
 If the atrophy was caused by “normal” brain cell death, this wouldn’t happen.

 Alcohol has other harmful effects.
 It alters the neurotransmitters or messengers in our brains.
-With compromised neurotransmitter function comes slurred speech, blurry vision, and more, slowed reaction times — especially dangerous when operating a vehicle.
+With compromised neurotransmitter function comes slurred speech, blurry vision, and slower reaction times — which are especially dangerous when operating a vehicle.

-Slurred speech and physical imbalance are also attributed to the effect of alcohol on the cerebellum and cerebral cortex, which is diminished optimal use and inefficiency.
+Slurred speech and physical imbalance are also attributed to the diminished use and inefficiency of the cerebellum and cerebral cortex which occurs due to alcohol use.

 Long-term usage of alcohol only solidifies these effects, causing brain atrophy, memory loss, cognitive decline, and other health issues.